christianalfoni/use-react-signals/README.md

 - 🌎 **Efficient Shared State**: Seamlessly share state through **props** or **context** without triggering unnecessary re-renders.
 - ☘️ **Incremental Adoption**: Gradually replace **useState** with **useSignals** where it benefits your application.
 - 🧠 **Familiar Mental Model**: Maintain the intuitive React patterns you already know for state updates, effects, and memoization.
-- 🎈 **Transparent Implementation**: Clear, simple, and readable implementation that you can easily understand.
+- 🎈 **Transparent Implementation**: Clear, simple, and readable implementation that you can understand.

 ## Installation